skillfuldeveloper/ProjectFSI/README.md

 ## Future Vision

  - Expanding the dataset to include multiple languages & government datasets.
- - Integrating satellite data and information from various organizations to create a more comprehensive resource.
+ - Integrating geo-spatial satellite data and information from various organizations to create a more comprehensive resource.
  - Enhancing features based on user feedback to improve accessibility and usability.

 ## Contributions